Congressional candidates announce run for new 23rd district

-ALBANY, NY – With newly drawn congressional maps comes newly drawn districts.
+ALBANY, N.Y.
+(WTEN) — With newly drawn congressional maps comes newly drawn districts.
 GOP Chairman Nick Langworthy announced on Thursday his run for the new 23rd congressional district which covers areas of Western New York including Buffalo and Chemung County.

-NewsCHannel 34’s Amal Tlaige gives us a breakdown on candidates for the August Republican Primary.

 Paladino is no stranger to politics.
 He ran for Governor in 2010 but lost against Andrew Cuomo.
 I did reach out to Paladino’s office but was unable to reach their communications person.
 I also reached out to Chairman Langworthy, but he was unavailable for an interview today.